pilanza/Pokedex/README.md

 #### Next

-The documentation can be found at: https://nextjs.org/docs
+The documentation can be found at: https://nextjs.org/docs <br>
 Version: 15.0.1

 #### PokéAPI

-The documentation can be found at: https://pokeapi.co/docs/v2
+The documentation can be found at: https://pokeapi.co/docs/v2 <br>
 Version: V2

 #### React

-The documentation can be found at: https://19.react.dev/learn
+The documentation can be found at: https://19.react.dev/learn <br>
 Version: 19.0

 ## Getting Started

-Clone this repository using `git clone https://github.com/P3terD/Scarlet-RPG` After cloning, use `node install`.
+Clone this repository using `git clone https://github.com/P3terD/Scarlet-RPG` <br>
+After cloning, use `node install`.